lucidrains/reformer-pytorch/README.md

     bucket_size = 64,     # average size of qk per bucket, 64 was recommended in paper
     n_hashes = 8,         # should keep at 8 per paper
     ff_chunks = 200,      # number of chunks for feedforward layer
-    weight_tie = False    # tie parameters of each layer for no memory per additional depth twin_attention = True # parallel net for reversibility is also LSH attention, not feedforward w/ gelu )
+    weight_tie = False,   # tie parameters of each layer for no memory per additional depth twin_attention = True # parallel net for reversibility is also LSH attention, not feedforward w/ gelu )